SomdebDatta/Carnot_Tech/README.md

 # Carnot-Technologies  Assignment

 Hey!
 This is my attempt at the assignment given.
+I have attached the Postman Collection and other relevant files in the config folder.

 # How to Setup Developer instance
 1. Clone this repository-